Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Quantum models

 \section{Quantum models}

-In this work, we explore the notion of non-linearity and hidden nodes in quantum neurons along with the formation of deep structures.
 Exactly like their classical counterpart, quantum perceptrons could either be simple quantum learning machines or the building blocks of quantum neural networks.
 Both quantum and classical perceptrons are functions that map a set of inputs $\bm{x^{k}}$ to the desired output $y$ by adjusting a set of weights $\bm{w}$.
+In this work, we explore the notion of non-linearity in quantum neurons along with the formation of deep structures.

-In the quantum regime, the realization of the perceptron is still an active research field and different models have been proposed \cite{Tacchino1, nonlinearneuron}.
-Many different works define quantum perceptron models as variational quantum circuits (VQC) \cite{Tacchino3, data_re-uploading, sharma2020trainability, congQuantumConvolutionalNeural2019}.
+In the quantum regime, the realization of the perceptron and deep QNN is still an active research field and different models have been proposed \cite{Tacchino1, nonlinearneuron}.
+Different works define quantum perceptron and QNN models as variational quantum circuits (VQC) \cite{Tacchino3, data_re-uploading, sharma2020trainability, congQuantumConvolutionalNeural2019}.
 Following this approach, for a given data set $\mathcal{D} = \{(\bm{x}^k, y^k) \} $, a quantum circuit $U(\bm{x}^k, \bm{w})$ is parametrized for every input data point $\bm{x}^k$ with label $y^k$ and with trainable parameters $\bm{w}$.
 The initial state is $\ket{0}^{\otimes N}$, where $N$ is the number of qubits.
 We denote $\ket{\psi^k} = U(\bm{x}^k, \bm{w}) \ket{0}^{\otimes N}$ as the output state of the quantum perceptron.
-To do classification with only two labels we measure one qubit in $Z$ direction and interpret the expectation value $\bra{\psi^k} Z \ket{\psi^k}$ as the label prediction.
+To do classification with only two labels we measure one qubit in a single direction, e.g. in $Z$ direction and interpret the expectation value $\bra{\psi^k} Z \ket{\psi^k}$ as the label prediction.
 To train the quantum model, we define the cost function

 which is minimized during the training.
 Here, we choose a two dimensional input data set with $\bm{x}^k = ( x^k_1, x^k_2 )$ and encode the data to the circuit with the gates $U(\bm{x}) = R_x (x_1) \otimes R_x (x_2)$ applied on two distinct qubits, where $R_x(\phi) = \exp( -i\phi \sigma_x/2 )$ is the single qubit $X$ rotation gate.
 These data encoding gates are depicted in light and dark orange colors respectively in the circuit diagrams (e.g. Figure \ref{fig1}) and we will refer to it as the angle encoding.
 Throughout this work, we use the same encoding for all models to have a fair comparison.
 The trainable part of the perceptron is realized by parameterized single qubit rotations $ Rot(\phi, \theta, \omega) = R_z(\omega)R_y(\theta)R_z(\phi)$ and controlled-Z gates.
 At the output of each QP we apply a multi-controlled NOT gate inspired by~\cite{Tacchino1}.
 The trainable gates are depicted in blue colors in the figure and we will refer to them as processing gates.